James L. Owen

 Experience at Incheon

 James L. Owen details arriving at Incheon Landing in September 1950.
-He recalls his platoon spending 60 days pushing back North Korean troops from there.
-He remembers taking all the equipment back on the ship, going to the other side of the peninsula, and proceeding combat pushing the North Korean forces as far north as the Chinese border.
+He recalls his platoon spending sixty days pushing back North Korean troops from there.
+He remembers taking all the equipment back on the ship, going to the other side of the peninsula, and proceeding forward pushing the North Korean forces as far north as the Chinese border.

 Share YouTube: